Choline Rich Foods for Kids: Benefits, Requirements & 7-Day Meal Plan

 The best choline rich foods for chilren.

-These are the strongest, child-friendly, foods that are sources of Choline:
+These are the strongest, child-friendly, foods having sources of Choline:

 1. Eggs: Superfood to improve memory in children.